Unusual rides for a fun day in town

 Back to the 50s and 60s.
 In Spain the Spain of Franco’s dictatorship, the most popular car was the Seat 600.
 Just talk to any local that is old enough to remember: they’ll tell you so many stories lived aboard those cars!
 Similar to the British Beatles, and equally iconic, many car manufacturers are now going vintage and creating new car lines inspired in them.
 But what about riding the real thing?
 Yes, you can do it!
 Plus did you know they were manufactured in Barcelona?
 That makes for a truly local experience doesn’t it?
 This company rents fully restored Seat 600 that incorporate GPS and a radio that will keep you in permanent contact with a dedicated guide.
 Need anything else to feel back in time?
 Then listen to some oldie music in the cassettes provided!
 They offer two itineraries: a night tour around the alleys of the Old Town (pedestrian during daytime) and a daytime Gaudi tour.

-Not enough excitement for you?
+AND BONUS?
+If that’s not enough excitement for you?
 What about racing cars?
-Share this post using the buttons below to learn more:

 So what about you?
 Head to the comments below and tells us: What is your favorite ride ever?